Jan 0001 by

 The development of hashing algorithms allowed a higher degree of accuracy, hence, even more assurance.

 A hashing algorithm runs a mathematical calculation against an entire message and generates a value or digest (also known as a message digest, hash, fingerprint, or thumbprint).
-The digest itself is a fixed length value, usually shorter than the message, but since it is calculated against the entire message it is very sensitive to any changes, anywhere in the message.
-An alteration of one bit in the message will typically result in at least 40% of the associated hash value changing.
+The digest itself is a fixed-length value, usually shorter than the message, but since it is calculated against the entire message it is very sensitive to any changes, anywhere in the message.
+An alteration of one bit in the message will typically result in at least 40% of the associated hash value changes.

 What are the most commonly used?